 (d) The UHS-related joint venture has five 10-year renewal options; the first three of the five 10-year renewal options will be at computed lease rates as stipulated in the lease (2041 through 2070) and the last two 10-year renewal options will be at fair market lease rates (2071 through 2090).
+On each January 1st through 2040 (and potentially through 2070 if the first three of five, 10-year renewal options are exercised), the annual rental will increase by 2.75% on a cumulative and compounded basis.

-Upon the December 31, 2021 expiration of the lease on Wellington Regional Medical Center located in West Palm Beach, Florida, a wholly-owned subsidiary of UHS exercised its fair market value renewal option and renewed the lease for a 5-year term scheduled to expire on December 31, 2026.
-Effective January 1, 2022, the annual fair market value lease rate for this hospital, which is payable to us monthly, is \$6.3 million (there is no longer a bonus rental component of the lease payment).
-Beginning on January 1, 2023, and thereafter on each January 1st through 2026, the annual rent will increase by 2.50% on a cumulative and compounded basis.
-Pursuant to the terms of the hospital's previous lease, we earned aggregate lease revenue of \$5.5 million during the year ended December 31, 2021, (consisting of \$3.0 million of base rental and \$2.5 million of bonus rental) and \$5.1 million during the year ended December 31, 2020 (consisting of \$3.0 million of base rental and \$2.1 million of bonus rental).
+annual fair market value lease rate for this hospital, which was payable to us monthly, was \$6.3 million (there is no longer a bonus rental component of the lease payment).
+On January 1, 2023 the annual rent increased and on each January 1st thereafter through 2026, the annual rent will increase by 2.50% on a cumulative and compounded basis.
+Pursuant to the terms of the hospital's previous lease, we earned aggregate lease revenue of \$5.5 million during the year ended December 31, 2021, (consisting of \$3.0 million of base rental and \$2.1 million during the year ended December 31, 2020 (consisting of \$3.0 million of base rental and \$2.1 million of bonus rental).